Advanced Memory Architecture for Edge AI Applications

 // Storage Zone Configuration

-#define LITTLEFS_BASE_ADDR 0x90000000 // 2MB for structured data
+#define LITTLEFS_BASE_ADDR 0x90000000 // Structured data

-#define RAW_STORAGE_BASE_ADDR 0x90200000 // 30MB for bulk storage
+#define RAW_STORAGE_BASE_ADDR 0x90200000 // Bulk storage

 #define IMAGE_PAIR_SIZE (CAMERA_SIZE + THERMAL_SIZE)